MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 The future of work will be fluid, dynamic, and powered by the cloud.
 Microsoft enables meeting experiences that allow people to be there, from anywhere, at any time.
 These meetings are hybrid, which means you can join them seamlessly.
 Meetings enhanced with Microsoft devices are inclusive; every voice is heard, and everyone is clearly represented.

 Microsoft sees a future where meetings are immersive and spaces are designed around people.
-Our dynamic meeting views keep everyone connected to the content and each other.
-Formal presentations are paired with collaborative chats.
+Our dynamic meeting views keep everyone connected to the content and each other: Formal presentations are paired with collaborative chats.
 Digital canvases unleash group creativity.
 Everyone can connect face to face wherever they are.

 The vision for the future of meetings is grounded in a simple belief: meetings should offer so much more than just a one-time transaction.
 Meetings will be designed for everyone, whether they’re in the room or across the world.